EPCCed/eidf-docs/docs/services/securedataroom/docs.md

 ### Adding RDP Access

+The instructions in this section match the instructions given in the [EIDF Virtual Machine Service Documentation](../virtualmachines/docs.md#adding-rdp-access).

 If you did not select RDP access when you created the VM you can add it later:

 1. Open the VM details page by selecting the name on the project page